Madhuraa-k/International-Debt-Analysis/README.md

    - Interact with the dashboard to explore visualizations.

 ## Visualizations
-Screenshot of the Power BI dashboard are available in the `power_bi/dashboard_screenshot` folder.
+Screenshot of the Power BI dashboard are available in the `power_bi/dashboard_screenshot.png` .